skyscrapers/documentation/kubernetes/cluster_balancing.md

 For obvious reasons, having an unbalanced cluster is not ideal.
 If all replicas of your application are running on a single node, and that node goes down for any reason, your application will be unavailable until new Pods are scheduled on other nodes.

+> [!NOTE]
-**Note** that voluntary disruptions like cluster rolling updates can be avoided [by implementing `PodDisruptionBudgets`](./pod_disruptions.md), but involuntary disruptions on the other hand will affect your application availability if your cluster is unbalanced.
+> Voluntary disruptions like cluster rolling updates can be avoided [by implementing `PodDisruptionBudgets`](./pod_disruptions.md), but involuntary disruptions on the other hand will affect your application availability if your cluster is unbalanced.

 ## Possible solutions